xeptagondev/performance-app-methodology/methodology/values/sesp.md

 * Submit for Operational Close
 * Submitted for Financial close

-The only project status that we consider is `On Going` for the purpouses of calculating the % of SESP completion for UNDP as a whole or any business unit within UNDP.
+The only project status that we consider is `On Going` for the purpouse of calculating the % of SESP completion for UNDP as a whole or any business unit within UNDP.

 ### SESP Statuses